richelbilderbeek/correct_cpp/faq.md

 These scripts work on Travis CI, which uses a Ubuntu GNU/Linux distro.

+## Why don't you put the `.pro` files in each chapter's GitHub?

+Advantages of putting the `.pro` files I use in the GitHub:

+ * It would help all those that use Qt Creator and have a C++ compiler that supports C++17.
+This just happens to be most of my students

+Disadvantages of putting the `.pro` files I use in the GitHub:

+ * It would be in the way of all those that do not use Qt Creator

+I chose to keep it out, as Qt Creator is not the most used C++ IDE around.

 ## My code 'just works', but is not accepted

 'it just works' is not good enough for this course.